giorgiop94/digital-garden/_notes/Talks - Path of the Imaginal - Rob Burbea.md

 	- No-Self

 ### Rob's Proposed Conception
-- All the ones above are [[Ways of Looking]] to take on and put down
+- All the ones above are [[ways of looking]] to take on and put down
 - Dharma is the practice of this flexibility in lookings
 	- We realize that what we perceive depends on the way we look
 - Turn towards "Hermaneutics"